Ready to Rumble: Plot

 The trio head back to Georgia to visit King's wife, who kicks him in the crotch for giving her crabs and abandoning her and their son.
 The couple eventually reconciles on her porch.
 King's teenage son then comes out, revealing that he has bad teeth.
 King vows to win the money and get him a good dentist.
 As the trio returns to Gordie and Sean's hometown of Lusk, Wyoming, to continue training, they recruit new members to King's wrestling stable, while Gordie's father forces him to abandon his wrestling aspirations and join the police force.
 Sean and King try to convince Gordie to get out of becoming an officer, but he refuses.
 He does, however, hold a party for King and wishes him luck in the Steel Cage match, while Sean hooks up with Wendy, a fast-food drive thru employee.

 On the night of the match at the Royal Bash Pay-per-view in Las Vegas, King and DDP face off in a 3-layer steel cage with the title belt hanging on a wire at the top, and King is once again outnumbered by DDP's goons, including King's own son.
 King receives help from Goldberg, Booker T, Billy Kidman, Disco Inferno, Sting (who had been instructed by Sinclair to aid DDP), and Gordie, who rides in on a police motorcycle, debuting his new gimmick as "The Law".
 During the match, Sasha attempts to reconcile with Gordie.
 King wins the match by dropping DDP from the top of the cage to the floor of the ring and retrieving the belt.
 As King comes up victorious by regaining the WCW World Heavyweight Championship, Sinclair gets beaten up by Sean and Gordie (as well as by the fans).
-Goldberg later asks King to re-team with him, but announces his new partner will be Gordie, and their manager will be Sean "Suga Daddy" Dawkins.
+Goldberg later asks King to re-team with him, but King rejects the offer and announces his new partner will be Gordie, and their manager will be Sean "Suga Daddy" Dawkins.

 Sean later tells the local kids "dreams can come true" at a convenience store, where Gordie, Goldberg, and King teach the clerk a lesson for being mean to kids by hurling him out on the street.
 The heroes then ride off in a limousine, together with a fully-recovered Sal, in a hot tub with two of the Nitro Girls.